manavthakkar/manavthakkar.github.io/_projects/01_squat-O-meter.md

   - Utilized the Phyphox app for reliable local network data transmission, ensuring smooth integration with the user's mobile phone.

 ## Future Improvements

 - Adding support for additional exercises and extending the app’s capabilities to track different types of workouts.
 - Incorporating more advanced data analysis features and machine learning algorithms to provide personalized workout recommendations.
 - Enhancing the user interface with more customization options and interactive features.

 This project showcases a robust and user-friendly application that leverages real-time data processing, customizable settings, and comprehensive data analysis to enhance the user's workout experience.

+Github repository for this project can be found [here](https://github.com/manavthakkar/squat-o-meter).

 <p class="text-center">